 provide for you.
 This is well commented source code that should be

-in the script intro.m.
+easy to understand.
 You can run it

 all at once by changing Matlab's work directory and typing